Skip to content

 Becoming Overbeck's

-Otto Overbeck was an accomplished inventor, linguist, and art collector.
+Otto Overbeck was an inventor, linguist, and art collector.
 Otto’s most economically successful invention was the ‘electrical rejuvenator’ that he patented in the 1920s.
 He claimed it could defy the ageing process if users applied the electrodes from his device to their skin.

 A history of the garden

 Overbeck’s garden is a 20th century creation.
 Edric Hopkins, the first owner, laid out much of the garden structure.
 After being sold to G.M.
 Vereker in 1913, he and his wife, who were keen gardeners, extended the garden to its present size.
 In 1928 the property was sold to Otto Overbeck, who continued to add rare and tender plants to an already unusual garden.
+Since then, each owner and Head Gardener has added their own mark, resulting in a unique and varied plant collection flourishing in this sheltered microclimate by the sea - a true garden-lovers' paradise.

 You might also be interested in